snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

   - Is it possible to plug in a laptop?
 (HDMI and/or VGA?)
   - Please describe the "projector situation" (1 or more, need to have a key?).
   - Does the lecturer need an adaptor for the projector?
-  - Which is the OS for participant PCs?
   - Is paired programming possible during the course considering the classroom's seating?

 - Login and Security: